malciller/dio-domains/README.md

   - **Authentication**: Secure token generation and management.
 - **UI**: Raw TCP stream of vairous metrics and values from the bot.

+### TCP Stream Integration

+For an example integration demonstrating how to read and use the TCP stream that dio produces, see: [https://github.com/malciller/c_stuf/tree/main/tcp](https://github.com/malciller/c_stuf/tree/main/tcp)

 ## Development